 Goldblatt Partners is committed to fair and accessible employment practices.

 Goldblatt Partners will accommodate people with disabilities during its recruitment processes, as well as when people are hired.
 This will include the following practices:

 - Internal and external job postings for employment opportunities at Goldblatt Partners will continue to reflect the Firm’s commitment to the AODA and to providing accommodations for applicants with disabilities in the recruitment process.

 - Upon request, Goldblatt Partners offers accommodation during the interview process to applicants selected for an interview.
 Goldblatt Partners consults with applicants to determine and provide suitable accommodation commensurate with their accessibility needs.

 - With the consent of our employees’ unions, the collective agreements signed between Goldblatt Partners and its employees’ unions will be updated to include the Firm’s commitment to AODA principles and to accommodating employees with disabilities.

-- Similarly, any new employment contracts signed between a non-unionized employee and Goldblatt Partners will include a reference to the Firm’s commitment to AODA principles and to accommodating employees with disabilities.
+- Employment contracts signed between a non-unionized employee and Goldblatt Partners will include a reference to the Firm’s commitment to AODA principles and to accommodating employees with disabilities.

 Goldblatt Partners will take the following steps to formalize the process for developing individual accommodation plans and return-to-work plans for employees that have been absent due to a disability:

 - Requests for accommodation will be dealt with on a one-on-one basis, in consultation with the union where applicable and requested, and the privacy of the employee will be reasonably protected.